bbglab/oncodrivefml/docs/source/configuration.rst

 - ``file`` is a string with the path to the scores file.
-- ``format = 'tabix'`` indicates that the file is a tab separated file compress with bgzip and next to a Tabix .tbi index file
+- ``format = 'tabix'`` indicates that the file is a tab separated file compress with bgzip and next to a Tabix .tbi index file.
+  The other option currently supported is ``format = 'pack'`` which is a binary format we have implemented to reduce the size.
+  Thus, if you want to use your own file, use `tabix <http://www.htslib.org>`_ format.
 - ``chr`` column in the file where the chromosome is.
 - ``chr_prefix``: when asking the tabix file for the specif chromosome OncodriveFML only passes the number of the chromosome or 'X' or 'Y'.
 If the